thiloho/thiloho.github.io/src/content/blog/nixos-with-ext4-and-luks/index.md

 ---
 title: "Steps to install NixOS on a system with ext4 and LUKS"
-description: "A guide to installing NixOS with full disk encryption using LUKS and LVM, showing the complete process from disk partitioning to system configuration"
+description: "A guide to installing NixOS with full disk encryption using LUKS and LVM, showing the complete process from disk partitioning to system configuration."
 pubDate: "2025-01-04"
 ---